Rent

 The Government determines how social housing rents are set and changed.
 These rules apply to social housing Riverside customers.

-The Government ordinarily allows social housing providers like Riverside to increase most rents by up to the Consumer Price Index (CPI) +1%.
+The Government allows social housing providers like Riverside to increase most rents by up to the Consumer Price Index (CPI) +1%.
 CPI is a commonly use measure of inflation.

 How is my rent spent?